-For Armani J. Madison ’21, the new JET offerings did just that.
-Madison arrived at Harvard Law School with the goal of working for the public interest, possibly with a civil rights law firm that represents lower-income clients.
-For his J-term course, Madison chose “Lawyering for Justice in the United States,” one of eight courses developed for the new JET curriculum designed to give students time to develop practical lawyering skills, to reflect on their studies and careers, and to connect with each other.
+Armani J. Madison ’21 arrived at HLS with the goal of working for the public interest, possibly with a civil rights law firm that represents lower-income clients.
+For his January term course, he chose Lawyering for Justice in the United States, one of eight courses created for the new curriculum, all of which are designed to give students time to develop practical lawyering skills, to reflect on their studies and careers, and to connect with each other.

-Viroopa Volla J.D./M.B.A. ’21, who worked for McKinsey & Company and then Wal-Mart before matriculating at HLS, chose “Financial Analysis & Business Valuation” as her J-term course.
+Viroopa Volla J.D./M.B.A. ’21, who worked for McKinsey & Co. and then Walmart before matriculating at HLS, chose Financial Analysis and Business Valuation as her J-term course.
 Working in three-person teams, students learned the basics of accounting with a focus on valuation of companies.
 As a final project, they were given four hours to value a real company and then advocate for their position.
-While “intense,” the course “made me more excited about” pursuing a career at the intersection of business and law, Volla says.
+The course “made me more excited about” pursuing a career at the intersection of business and law, Volla says.

 What kind of lawyer do you want to be?